datalab-org/datalab/pydatalab/docs/config.md

 #### Email magic links

-To support sign-in via email magic-links, you must currently provide additional configuration for the [SendGrid](https://sendgrid.com/) web API, i.e., your default email sender (`MAIL_DEFAULT_SENDER`) and SendGrid API key (`MAIL_PASSWORD`), as environment variables for the API container.
+To support sign-in via email magic-links, you must currently provide additional configuration for authorized SMTP server.
-There are currently no restrictions on which email addresses can sign up.
-This approach will soon also support using any configured SMTP server.
+The SMTP server must be configured via the environment variables `MAIL_SERVER`, `MAIL_USER`, `MAIL_PASSWORD`, `MAIL_DEFAULT_SENDER`, `MAIL_PORT` and `MAIL_USE_TLS` environment variables, as described in the [Flask-Mail documentation](https://flask-mail.readthedocs.io/en/latest/#configuring-flask-mail).

+Third-party options could include [SendGrid](https://sendgrid.com/), which can be configured to use the `MAIL_USER` `apikey` with an appropriate API key, after verifying ownership of the `MAIL_DEFAULT_SENDER` address via DNS (see [the SendGrid documentation](https://sendgrid.com/en-us/blog/sending-emails-from-python-flask-applications-with-twilio-sendgrid) for an example configuration).

+The email addresses that are allowed to sign up can be restricted by domain/subdomain using the [`ServerConfig.EMAIL_DOMAIN`](`pydatalab.config.ServerConfig.EMAIL_DOMAIN_ALLOW_LIST`) setting.

 ## Remote filesystems